ArtRadz/simcore-entities/README.md

-# SimCore – Entity System
+# ContextSystem – Entity System

-**SimCore** is a modular simulation architecture for Unity that enables emergent interactions between tags, entities, and systems through extensible logic components.
+\*\*ContextSystem \*\*is a modular simulation architecture for Unity that enables emergent interactions between tags, entities, and systems through extensible logic components.
 This document focuses on the **Entity System**, which forms the foundation for future systems like the **Network System** (relationships, hierarchies, influence) and **Memory System** (episodic recall, attitude shifts).

 It is designed for character-centric simulations with strong support for overlapping group dynamics, cultural logic, and environmental interactions.